apache/pulsar/site/_includes/explanations/deploying-zk.md

 On `zk2.us-west.example.com` the command would be `echo 2 > data/zookeeper/myid` and so on.

-Once each server has been added to the `zookeeper.conf` configuration and has the appropriate `myid` entry, you can start ZooKeeper on all hosts:
+Once each server has been added to the `zookeeper.conf` configuration and has the appropriate `myid` entry, you can start ZooKeeper on all hosts using [`pulsar-daemon`](../../reference/CliTools#pulsar-daemon):

 ```shell
 $ bin/pulsar-daemon start zookeeper